 If you're ever bored with mooncakes, these purple sweet potato mooncakes will give you everything you love about the traditional kinds, but more.

-Made with purple sweet potatoes, also called the Japanese Purple Sweet Potato or Okinawan Sweet Potato, these mooncakes are not only pretty on the eyes, but they’re also delicious, too!
-Chewy and fudgy on the outside and creamy and sweet on the inside, these mooncakes are naturally vegan, gluten-free and even paleo, thanks to the sweet potato filling that’s used to replace lotus and sweet bean paste.
+Made with purple sweet potatoes, also called the Japanese Purple Sweet Potato or Okinawan Sweet Potato, these mooncakes are not only pretty on the eyes, but they're also delicious, too!
+Chewy and fudgy on the outside and creamy and sweet on the inside, these mooncakes are naturally vegan, gluten-free and can be even paleo if you use the sweet potato filling that's used to replace lotus paste.

 How are Purple Sweet Potatoes nutritionally different from the Orange ones?

 Sweet potatoes come in all sorts of colors, from brown, orange, purple, yellow, and red, but they all have a moist, sweetish taste, with a pleasant and aromatic smell.
 Although most sweet potatoes have a similar vitamin and mineral content, their antioxidants and phytonutrient profile varies depending on the color of the sweet potato’s flesh.
 For example, sweet potatoes with orange flesh are rich in carotenoids.
 Carotenoids are yellow, orange and red pigments that function as a source of vitamin A, with the most common carotenoids being beta carotenes (good for eye health and preventing eye disease).
 In contrast, purple sweet potatoes are rich in anthocyanins, which are blue, red, or purple pigments found in plants, especially flowers, fruits, and tubers.
 In a way, all sweet potatoes have antidiabetic, anti-inflammatory, anti-obesity effects and prevention of cardiovascular diseases.

 Ingredients Used to Make These Purple Sweet Potato Mooncakes